 Teaching While Black and Male

-Nicholas Cains is an Instructional Leadership Coach for the Empower program, Leading Educators’ partnership with Tulsa Public Schools, where he helps K-5 teacher leaders develop their strengths in instructional leadership and equity.
-Previously, Nick was an elementary teacher and a manager of teacher leadership development.
-In light of recent reports about teacher diversity from the Education Trust and the Center for American Progress, Nick joined us for a conversation about the role of identity in his career as an educator.
+Today, Nicholas Cains is a Director of Content and Coaching for Leading Educators’ partnership with Tulsa Public Schools, where he helps K-5 teacher leaders develop their strengths in instructional leadership and equitable teaching.
+Before that, he was an elementary teacher and a manager of teacher leadership development.
+Nick’s journey is a rare one: while a majority of public school students in the United States are students of color, less than 2 percent of teachers are Black men.
+In light of recent reports about teacher diversity from the Education Trust and the Center for American Progress, Nick reflects on the role of identity in his career as an educator.

-I wanted to be color-blind for a little bit and tell myself, “I’m just teaching my kids, it’s not about race.”
+I wanted to be colorblind for a little bit and tell myself, ‘I’m just teaching my kids.
+It’s not about race.’
 But it was always about race.
-It would have been really nice to be able to talk to someone very early on about how they knew that, how they carry the weight of being someone’s only Black male teacher in their life, and how they hold that.
+It would have been nice to talk to someone early on about how they knew that, how they carry the weight of being someone’s only Black male teacher in their life, and how they hold that.
 How do they break down stereotypes of what Black men are?
-I would have loved to have that kind of experience so I could give that back to my students.
+I would have loved to have that kind of experience so I could give that back to my students.”

 When I was a kid, movies and TV shows with all Black people were usually about poverty.
 They were stuck on showing gangs or miseducation in schools.
 When I got down to that realization, which I’m still sifting through, I realized that more representations of Black people doing different jobs would have been awesome.
 I didn’t have a Black male teacher until I was in junior high school: Mr. Boyce, who taught us government.
 He was awesome, but he was it.

 More representation means kids don’t have to do mental gymnastics to say, ‘I could see myself as a teacher,’ or ‘I could see myself as a superhero.’